Canton Strategic Holdings, Inc. Commitments Disclosure

 Enkefalos License Agreement

-During the year ended December 31, 2024, the Company incurred license fees of $150,000 to Enkefalos in accordance with the terms of the agreement.
+During the years ended December 31, 2025 and 2024, the Company incurred license fees of $0 and $150,000 to Enkefalos in accordance with the terms of the agreement.

 Intract Patent License Agreement